- What do I need to do first?

 For all other application methods, the registrar will send your transcript to the college or university.

-Some scholarships, honors programs (e.g. KU Honors Program) and other special programs do require a transcript, even if you don’t need to submit one with your general application for admission.
+Some scholarships, honors programs, and other special programs may require a transcript, even if you don’t need to submit one with your general application for admission.

-Check details of these programs; some will allow you to upload an unofficial transcript.
+For other programs, check details on their website; some will allow you to upload an unofficial transcript.
 If they need an official transcript sent directly, see the registrar.

 - Are my ACT/SAT test scores on my transcript?